Key Takeaway

 Route of Administration

 Subcutaneous injection near the injury site tends to produce faster local effects than oral administration.
-Injecting BPC-157 delivers it directly to the area where it is needed, bypassing first-pass metabolism.
+Injecting BPC-157 delivers it directly to the area where it's needed, bypassing first-pass metabolism.
 Oral BPC-157 must survive the digestive tract (which BPC-157 does reasonably well due to its gastric stability) and then distribute systemically, which can delay the onset of local effects.
 For GI conditions, oral administration may actually be the more direct route.

 Dose

 Dosing in clinical practice typically ranges from 250 to 500 mcg per day, though protocols vary.
-The preclinical literature has used a range of doses, and while higher doses within the therapeutic window may produce faster results, this is not a "more is always better" situation.
+The preclinical literature has used a range of doses, and while higher doses within the therapeutic window may produce faster results, this isn't a "more is always better" situation.
 Your prescribing physician will determine the appropriate dose based on your specific situation.

 Overall Health and Healing Capacity